mithgil/SIFKit.jl/README.md

 ```
 <img src="./test/neon_rows_138to150_after_x_calibration_3_makie.png" alt="Description" width="650"/>

-If you or your collaborators likes txt files better, then do
+If you or your collaborators like txt files better, then do

 ```julia